Vagabond/vagabond.github.io/_posts/2013-06-21-z_packagers-dont-know-best.md

 wrong and don't know how to package our own software and give us a lager package for our package manager.

 We have the same problem with one of our backend libraries, leveldb.
-Originally developed as a database for web browsers for like html5's indexeddb, Basho has invested some serious engineering effort in adapting it as one of the backends that Riak can be configured to use to store data on disk.
+Leveldb is a key/value database originally developed by Google for implementing things like HTML5's indexeddb feature in Google Chrome.
+Basho has invested some serious engineering effort in adapting it as one of the backends that Riak can be configured to use to store data on disk.
 Problem is, our usecase diverges significantly from what Google wants to use it for, so we've